1. Does the GCFA board ferrets?

 7. How do I set up an appointment to adopt?

-Please call the GCFA Shelter at 708.442.8650 to set up an appointment.
+Please fill out our online adoption application.
+The adoption committee will call back to schedule an appointment after your application has been reviewed.
 For more information about setting up an appointment, please visit our Adoption Process page.

 8. Where are you located?